Avgohil/Ayu-Allo-Dementia-Research/README.md

 ## Conference Materials

 The AAIC 2026 poster is the primary source document underlying this repository's scientific content.
 Rather than reproducing the poster itself, the material above — phenotypic overlap, molecular mechanism, two-stage framework, tri-layer validation, explainable AI — has been redrawn as original diagrams specific to this repository.
-The full poster PDF is included in this repository for reference and citation.
+The full poster PDF is available [here](assets/AAICPoster.pdf) for reference and citation.

 ## Implementation Repository